CLI Reference

 wren memory recall

-Search stored NL-SQL pairs by semantic similarity to a query.
+Search stored NL-SQL pairs — semantic similarity with the memory extra, token/substring

 wren memory recall -q "best customers"